chrisnoonan98675/site/xl-release/how-to/upgrade-xl-release.markdown

 1. Obtain a new version of the XL Release software and, if necessary, a new license from [XebiaLabs](https://dist.xebialabs.com/).
 1. Read the [release manual](/xl-release/latest/releasemanual.html) so you are aware of the new functionality and possible upgrade considerations.
 1. Stop the current version of XL Release if it is running and ensure that there are no active tasks.
+In a hot-standby configuration, all nodes must be stopped.
 1. Create a new installation directory for the new version of XL Release (so the existing version is still available in case of problems).
 1. Extract the new XL Release software release into the new installation directory.
 1. Copy the data from the previous XL Release installation directory into the new installation directory.
 1. Start the new version of XL Release interactively so that automatic upgraders can run.
+In a hot-standby configuration, you must start a single node first until all upgraders are executed, and only then proceed with starting other nodes.

 ## About upgrading